trentjhn/youtube-summarizer-premium/youtube-summarizer/README.md

 ```

 5. **Access the application:**
-   - Open http://localhost:5173 for the React frontend
+   - Open http://localhost:5173 for the React frontend (may use 5174 if 5173 is in use)
    - Backend API runs on http://localhost:5000

 ## Usage